jtattermusch/grpc-loadbalancing-kubernetes-examples/README.md

 ## Example 2: Round Robin LB with statically configured Envoy proxy (deployed as sidecar)

-Shows how to deploy Envoy proxy as a sidecar (2 containers in a single kubernetes pod).
+This example shows how to deploy Envoy proxy as a sidecar (2 containers in a single kubernetes pod).
 The Envoy proxy is statically configured to perform round robin loadbalancing (see [greeter-envoy-static/envoy.yaml](greeter-envoy-static/envoy.yaml)).